Jay-Farrow/Jay-Farrow/README.md

 ## Python Projects

 - My python projects are located in this repository (https://github.com/Jay-Farrow/python-projects).
+- My GIS Projects are located in this repository ().
 - My ArcPy GIS scripts are located in this repository ().